microsoft/cobalt/infra/templates/ado-bootstrap-iac-pipeline/README.md

 Cobalt templates, discussing matters can become a bit confusing.
 To help with that, and to get specific about a few other terms we'll use, let's define a few terms and then use them consistently, within this document and this bootstrap template itself.

-*FIXME:* during final edits, make sure this list is concise and sufficient.

 |Term|Meaning|
 |----|----|